mvellandi/journal-old/_posts/2010-12-24-santa-claus-brand-guidelines-principles-marketing-branding.md

 ---
-title: Santa Claus Brand Guidelines &#8211; I Swear You&#8217;ll Laugh
+title: "Santa Claus Brand Guidelines: I Swear You’ll Laugh"
+layout: post
 date: 2010-12-24T09:00:25+00:00
 author: Mario Vellandi
-layout: post
 description:
   - Hilarious!
 If you love marketing and geeking out on its principles, then you'll love this video from QuietRoom on Santa Claus branding
 categories: